carbon77/ai-agents-app/README.md

+# AI Agents App

-# AI agents examples
+Web app where user can try different AI agents

-This repository has simple examples of apps with AI agents

 ## Tech stack
 - Python
+- FastAPI
 - Groq for LLM provider
 - LangGraph and LangChain for building AI agents
-- Pydantic for parsing LLM response into JSON objects
-- MCP for extra tools

-## Apps
+## Agents
-### Chat Bot
-Simple chat bot that can answers for user's questions

-### Analysis System
+### Personal Assistant
-System that classifies user's input message (review or question) and processes them differently.

-### Interactive Agent with Tools
-ReAct agent for creating and editing files.
-The agent uses custom tools and tools provided by `@modelcontextprotocol/server-filesystem`
+Personal assistant that can schedule calendar events and manage emails